AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-javascriptapiref/r-html5-ecatsearch-javascriptapiref-setlocalizedtexts.md

  </tbody>
 </table>

 Sets localization SYMBOL values for one or more locales.
-This parameter must be called before `init()`.
+This parameter must be called before [!DNL `init()`].

 See also [init](../../../c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-javascriptapiref/r-html5-ecatalog-viewer-20-javascriptapiref-init.md#reference-aee94dd92a28410784f7a1792e28683b).